OPSILab/Data-model-mapper-frontend/README.md

     **`IMPORTANT`** If the value is an array it should be wrapped with [].
 There is also the possibility to put objects inside array.

 * **JSON**
-        The input file must be already in the "intermediate" form, that is a **JSON Array**, where each object contains key-value fields to be mapped directly to a NGSI entity.
+        The input file (unless it contains just one object) must be already in the "intermediate" form, that is a **JSON Array**, where each object contains key-value fields to be mapped directly to a NGSI entity.

 * **GeoJSON**
     The file must be a **Feature Collection**.
 So, the file must be in the form: